Most Active Stories

-The second floor of the McConhahay Building housed the first cartoon studio owned by Walt Disney.
+The second floor of the McConahay Building housed the first cartoon studio owned by Walt Disney.
 It was a training ground for pioneering animators like Ub Iwerks, Hugh Harman and Rudolph Ising.
 But Disney was not known for his financial prowess, and the company filed for bankruptcy in July 1923.
-Disney then moved to Hollywood, California with an unfinished "Alice's Wonderland."
+Disney then moved to Hollywood, Ca. with an unfinished "Alice's Wonderland."

 "What’s significant is that some of those kids would follow Walt (Disney) and Ub (Iwerks) out to California and they would literally found 20th century cartoon animation for the movies," says Rigby.

 "Ub Iwerks was the prolific genius artist who would draw, a few years after they left Kansas City, Mickey Mouse; Hugh Harman and Rudolph Ising, they founded a little company, Harman-Ising (Cartoons).
 They came up with 'Merrie Melodies' and 'Looney Tunes' (at Warner Brothers).
 Those two guys would end up training two young animators, Hanna and Barbera."